The pagan origin of the papacy: Why Saint Peter is not the first pope

 Pontifex title associated with pagan supporters

 In 382, Emperor Gratian, at the urging of Ambrose, formally renounced Pontifex Maximus’s title because it was associated with pagan supporters.
-This is a clear indication that there are no connections between the “high priest” of the Christian Bible and the “supreme priest” of the pagan Roman Empire.
+This clearly indicates no connections between the “high priest” of the Christian Bible and the “supreme priest” of the pagan Roman Empire.

 The College of Pontiff today